GrahamDeprecated/Laravel-Core/README.md

 You can now utilise the classes in this package to speed up writing Laravel apps or packages further.

-#### Looking for a laravel 4 compatable version?

-Checkout the [1.0 branch](https://github.com/GrahamCampbell/Laravel-Core/tree/1.0), installable by requiring `"graham-campbell/core": "~1.0"`.

 ## Configuration